Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Clickable overlay buttons  - not detecting if in chat / inventory
 - No music played (MC sounds)
 - All func_ and field_ to be replaced
-- The Trash Gobbler is hungry for you! - not compacted
 - RESET in the end of trigger messages is not applied sometimes in 1.21